vmorilla/sunset_reflections_clock/README.md

 ### 3D rendering

-One of the most challenging parts during the development of this clock was achieving a realistic representation of the glass tubes.
+One of the most challenging parts during the development of this clock was achieving a realistic effect for the glass tubes.
 Somehow, I ended up developing a basic 3D rendering engine, able to represent triangle meshes (the glass tube, the tube stand and the table) and canvas paths (the grid and the digits) according to the position of a virtual camera (see [lib/basic3d](sunset_reflections_clock/lib/basic3d)).

 Triangle meshes have been created with openScad (see [docs/tube.scad](docs/tube.scad)) and exported to [STL format](https://en.wikipedia.org/wiki/STL_(file_format)) (see [assets/3d](sunset_reflections_clock/assets/3d)).
 A binary STL parser has been implemented.